nickmalleson/surf/projects/BreezeRoutes/README.md

 **Important OUTPUT**: It also does some filtering to idenfity useful trips and writes the names of the original *.json files as a csv file with a similar name to the input file.
 E.g. `breeze-simple-inf-filtered-traces.csv`.
 This file is written to the server (see the DIR parameter).

+### 3-breeze-copy_filtered_traces.py

+This file completes the pre-analysis process by copyig the filtered traces (the csv list of filenames from `2-breeze-analyse_data.Rmd`) to a new directory ready for map matching.
+The map matching library needs GPX files, so it copies the raw gpx files created earlier from

+`~/runkeeper/breeze-gpx/`

+to

+`~/mapmatching-traces/gpx/`

+It is best to run this file on the MIT server.

 ### breeze-map_long_trips.py